kendallmiller/kendallmiller.github.io/_drafts/2024-06-17-incident-investigation-the-aviation-way.md

 tags: [Management]
 ---

+The world of commercial aviation is unique - it has a hard-earned reputation for extraordinary safety.
+This isn't a marketing phrase or hyperbole; it comes from a relentless application of continuous improvement.
+You may be thinking "Ah, Continuous improvement - like practiced by Toyota to build cars" but this is a different level.
+What sets Aviation apart is the application of a no-blame incident review process over decades to refine equipment, processes - and mindsets.
+It's a well proven path to long-term success - that you can leverage for your organization.
+It all starts with the Incident Review.

 The key components of an incident review are:

 1. **Statement of Facts**: What exactly happened, when, by whom without commentary or opinion.